openziti/ziti-doc/docusaurus/docs/metrics/metric-types.md

 # Types of Metrics Reported

-Ziti is instrumenting more code and adding additional metrics all of the time.
-This section will describe the different types of metrics that ziti reports, not individual metric names.
+OpenZiti is instrumenting more code and adding additional metrics all of the time.
+This section will describe the different types of metrics that OpenZiti reports, not individual metric names.

 ## intValue/floatValue
 A gauge of a single value.
 The value is the current metric value, and can go up and down over time